Year-round fun!

-Dig for hidden golden coins in the sandpit and climb into a real Combine harvester
+Dig for the thousands of golden coins in the sandpit

 Take family pictures

-Because doing things that are usually not allowed is fun! :)
+Use a big grain truck as your chalk board!
+Because doing things that are usually not allowed is fun!

 Try to bowl a strike at the tiny bowling lane!